remg427/misp42splunk/README.md

     | table id, autonomous-system, domain, file, filename, fqdn, hash, ip, mail, mail_subject, other, regexp, registry, uri_path, url, user-agent

 Values may be empty for some fields; they will be dropped gracefully.
 You may add any other columns, they will be passed as elements but only fields above are imported as observables when you create/update a case.

+#### search with 2 columns: type & value
+You may also build a search with one artifact by row.
+You use field id to group several rows together For example:
+    |mispgetioc last=1d
+    | eval id = md5(eventid)
+    | table id, type, value

 ### create the alert action "Alert to create THEHIVE alert(s)"
 fill in fields.
 If value is not provided, default will be provided if needed.